WVOI logo

 Article 6.7 Further rules

-The employer may make further rules to implement the articles 6.1 thru 6.6.
+The employer may make further rules in an implementing regulation or directive to implement the articles 6.1 thru 6.6.

 Article 6.8 Assessment interview